Selmer Mark VI: History

-Selmer debuted the Mark VI in 1954 with sopranino, soprano, alto, tenor, baritone and bass saxophones, until the introduction of the Mark VII model in 1975.
-Since the Mark VI design continued for sopraninos, sopranos, baritones, or bass saxes, they did not have a Mark VII model.
+Selmer debuted the Mark VI in 1954 with sopranino, soprano, alto, tenor, baritone and bass saxophones, and continued making all of them until the introduction of the Mark VII alto and tenor models in 1975.
+Since the sopranino, soprano, baritone, and bass saxes were not changed for Mark VII, they continued at Mark VI.
 There are reports of a limited number of baritone saxophones labeled as Mark VIIs, but these horns were of the same design as the Mark VI.